 Step 2: Keyword research

-In the next step, you'll want to refine your content idea further.
-First of all, comprehensive keyword research is essential.
-This will help you determine two things:
+In the next step, you want to further refine your content idea.
+The first thing to do is a comprehensive keyword research.
+This will help you find out two things:

 - How popular is my topic?